Poly-777/irontribe/README.md

-TO GET THE DEPENDEMCIES: npm i
+TO GET THE DEPENDENCIES: npm i

 First, run the development front-end server: